Finding a Top Financial Advisor Firm in San Antonio, Texas

 |10||Aspireon Wealth Advisors, LLC Find an Advisor||$250,971,000||$1,000,000|| || |

 How We Found the Top Financial Advisor Firms in San Antonio, Texas

-Covenant is the second of two financial advisors on this list with more than $1 billion in assets under management (AUM).
-The firm has $1.48 billion in AUM.
+Covenant tops our list with billions in assets under management (AUM).
 It has five certified public accountants (CPAs), as well as three chartered financial analysts (CFAs), six certified financial planners (CFPs) and more.
 The firm's founder, John D. Eadie, holds all three of the aforementioned certifications.